jmkng/zenin/README.md

 > [!Note]
 > A Docker image is not yet available.

+## Usage

+On first start, you will be prompted to claim the server by entering a username and password.
+This will create the first account on the server.

+After this, additional accounts can only be created by an existing account.
+The server is invite only.

+Once you are signed in, an empty dashboard will be displayed, and you can begin creating monitors.

 ## Hacking

 The scripts in `/scripts` may rely on these external tools: